North Highlands Dog Bite Lawyer

 - Lost wages due to time missed from work.
-If you are forced to take time off from your job as a result of your dog bite injuries, the income lost can be recovered through a personal injury claim.
+If you are forced to take time off from your job as a result of your dog bite injuries, the loss of income can be recovered through a personal injury claim.
 Even if you use vacation time or sick days, you can still recover that lost time.
 If you are unable to return to your job permanently because of the attack, you can also seek future anticipated wages.

 - Pain, Suffering, and Emotional Trauma: These are the intangible harms associated with the dog bite attack.
 It may include your mental anguish, stress, and inconvenience stemming from the attack.
 Pain and suffering also include the psychological distress associated with a vicious dog attack.
 Some victims even develop PTSD and are deathly afraid of dogs as a result.

 This means that you, the client, are not charged an hourly fee, and you do not have a pay a huge retainer fee to obtain the services of an experienced and skilled dog bite injury lawyer.
 Instead, your lawyer’s fee is contingent upon achieving a financial recovery for you.
 Once your lawyer secures a settlement or jury verdict, they receive a percentage of the overall legal recovery.

 You should not delay speaking with and retaining an experienced personal injury lawyer to file a legal claim against the responsible dog owner.
 The victim of a dog bite only has two years from the date of the dog bite injury to file a lawsuit under California’s statute of limitations.
 If you delay and the two-year window closes, your case will likely be barred from going forward.Discussing your Case with a Lawyer